Cyber Security Degree

 Graduate certificate programs are generally designed for working professionals who are looking to gain advanced skills and training to either advance in their current position or to change careers and enter the field of cybersecurity.

 Internet-based distance-learning platforms have broadened the options for students who are interested in earning a degree or graduate certificate in cybersecurity, and have thereby extended the reach of cybersecurity programs beyond the vicinity of a school’s campus.
-While many cybersecurity programs are offered in a traditional, campus-based format, an increasing number of programs, especially at the master’s level, are leveraging online learning technologies to offer cybersecurity programs in formats that provide more convenience and flexibility than on-campus programs.
+While many cybersecurity programs are offered in traditional, campus-based formats, an increasing number of programs, especially at the master’s level, are leveraging online learning technologies to offer cybersecurity programs in formats that provide more convenience and flexibility than on-campus programs.
 For students, this means there are fewer barriers to higher education than ever before.
-Students who live near a college campus and prefer face-to-face instruction can still pursue a degree in the traditional way by enrolling in an on-campus program.
-Working students or students who do not live near a college campus can now pursue the same degree without having to relocate or schedule classes around their working hours.
-As detailed in the sections below, there are fully online programs that do not require any campus visits, traditional programs where students take all of their courses in person on-campus, and a range of hybrid programs that combine online with campus-based instruction.

 Fully Online Programs and Online Programs with Limited Campus Visits

-Programs that are fully online or that require only a limited number of campus visits are largely accessible to any qualified student via a secure internet connection regardless of where that student resides.
-CyberSecurityDegree.com classifies both of these types of programs into one online program category.
-These programs offer all or most of their instruction and required coursework through online learning management systems (LMSs) and thus do not necessitate a significant amount of travel or commuting to a school’ campus.
+Online programs that are fully online (100% online instruction, no campus visits required) and online programs that require only a limited number of campus visits are largely accessible to any qualified student via a secure internet connection regardless of where that student resides.
+On this site, both fully online programs and programs that require limited campus visits are classified as “online” programs.
+These programs offer all or most of their instruction and required coursework through online learning management systems (LMSs) and thus do not require significant travel or commuting to a school’s campus.

 2. online program imgOnline Programs with Limited Campus Visits: These programs offer most of their required coursework online but may require one to three campus-based sessions per year.
 These campus visits, sometimes referred to as intensives or immersion sessions, can enhance the online learning experience.
 They may consist of orientations, workshops, seminars, networking opportunities, and other learning experiences that benefit from face-to-face interaction.
-Typically, these sessions last a long weekend to a full week and are classified as one session if they span continuous days.
+Typically, these sessions last a few days to a full week and are classified as one session if they span continuous days.
 Examples of online programs with limited campus visits include programs that require one week-long intensive during the summer and programs that require students to attend one campus-based session per fall, spring, and summer semesters.
 These programs may be ideal for students who want or need the flexibility of an online program, but who wish to meet their instructors and classmates in-person during the program.

 Master’s Program Interviews

-• Interview with Randy Carlson ABD, CISM, PMP – Concordia University, St. Paul
+Interview with Randy Carlson ABD, CISM, PMP – Concordia University, St. Paul

-• Interview with Chase Cotton, Ph.D. – University of Delaware
+Interview with Chase Cotton, Ph.D. – University of Delaware

-• Interview with Donald Heier, D.Sc. - Saint Mary’s University of Minnesota
+Interview with Donald Heier, D.Sc. - Saint Mary’s University of Minnesota

-• Interview with Angela Holden, DM, PMP – Lindenwood University
+Interview with Angela Holden, DM, PMP – Lindenwood University

-• Interview with Thomas Reichherzer, Ph.D. – University of West Florida
+Interview with Thomas Reichherzer, Ph.D. – University of West Florida

-• Interview with Ioulia Rytikova, Ph.D. – George Mason University
+Interview with Ioulia Rytikova, Ph.D. – George Mason University

-• Interview with Alfredo Tan, Ph.D. – Fairleigh Dickinson University
+Interview with Alfredo Tan, Ph.D. – Fairleigh Dickinson University

-• Interview with Pete Van Ness – University of New Haven
+Interview with Pete Van Ness – University of New Haven

-• Interview with Peter Woolley, Ph.D. – Fairleigh Dickinson University
+Interview with Peter Woolley, Ph.D. – Fairleigh Dickinson University

 Bachelor’s Program Interviews

-• Interview with Pepsi Boyér – King University
+Interview with Pepsi Boyér – King University

-• Interview with Scott Dempsey – Bethel University
+Interview with Scott Dempsey – Bethel University

-• Interview with Angela Holden, DM, PMP – Lindenwood University
+Interview with Angela Holden, DM, PMP – Lindenwood University

-• Interview with David Lash, M.S. – Aurora University
+Interview with David Lash, M.S. – Aurora University

 Be Informed